top of page

 Mountaintop Fellowship commitments include full-time community service, in-person training at Harvard, & virtual engagements

-• Committed to serving their home country, community, or state/province throughout their career.
+• Committed to serving their home country, community, or province over the long term.

 Criteria for transformational leadership potential: demonstrated impact, systems thinking, collaboration, and commitment to h